angus-mackenzie/ASD-Notes/ASD07.md

     * Form: ```<stimulus> <measurable response>```
     * Record non-functional architectural factors in a measurable form
 * Example:
-    * When the completed sale is sent to the remote tax calculator to add the taxes, the result is returned within 2 seconds "most" of the time, measured in a production environment under "average" load conditions.
+    * When the completed sale is sent to the remote tax calculator to add the taxes, the result is returned within 2 seconds "most" of the time, measured in a production environment under "average" load conditions
     * When a bug-report arrives from a test volunteer, reply with a phone call within 1 working day
 * no point in describing scenarios that will never be tested before shipping
 # Conclusion